 Over time, the blood flow delivering nutrients slows, resulting in dullness and a tendency towards dehydration and slower healing.
 Skin undergoes a further loss of elasticity and deep wrinkles start to form.

-What factors cause sagging skin and a loss of volume?
+What causes sagging skin and a loss of volume?

 It’s not just our genetics that determine how we age.
-There are a range of other internal and external factors that lead to a loss of volume in skin:
+There are a range of other internal and external factors that lead to sagging skin and a loss of volume:

 In puberty, estrogen levels are high.
 Skin is smooth and elastic and the skin contours are defined.
 As we age, hormone levels decline and volume-giving cells decrease in both size and number leading to a loss in volume and less defined facial contours.

-- Sun: Spending too long in the sun can damage collagen, compromise skin structure and cause photoaging (premature skin aging caused by the sun)
+- Sun: Spending too long in the sun can damage collagen, compromise skin structure and cause photoageing (premature skin ageing caused by the sun)

 - Smoking: Nicotine and other chemicals in cigarettes further degrade skin collagen